TaoK/poor-mans-t-sql-formatter-npm-package/README.md

 * CI & test tracking
 * coverage tracking
 * a suitable "try it out" link
-* a detailed NPM description/page (from the readme.md if possible)
-* a (node-based) command-line formatting utility (separate NPM package, to avoid burdening this one with dependencies) ** Checking / understanding the handling of piped input and output encoding in node ** Establishing an argument-handling strategy, using args, command-line-args, commander, or something similar
 * Think about restructuring the library into a "legacylib" file (using prefix/suffix build process) and a new stuff file.
 * (anything else?)